maeager/Agilent2Dicom/README.md

 ** Warning: filtering applicable to isotropic 3D volumes.
 Non-isotropic filtering must be done with prior knowledge of dimension and voxel resolution sizes. **

-Basic FID2DCM usage from the commandline is as follows:
+Basic FID2DCM usage from the command-line is as follows:
 ```
 #!bash